vcameron1/Metapop_ms/manuscript/manuscript.md

 - Inter-patch distance = connectivity of the landscape
 - Results were analysed separately for QC, M, and ET regions

-*We evaluated the effects of change in the distribution of the breeding range on the Bicknell's thrush metapopulation dynamics (metapop effect) using metapopulation capacity*
-- Capacity: a quantitive measure of the landscape spatial configuration on metapopulation persistence
-- We compare total area to capacity to show impact of connectivity on species perception of the landscape configuration

 *To quantify the habitat-climate mismatch (correlation between forest and climate distribution), we assessed the forest habitats within the breeding range.*
 - We calculated the proportion of the regional habitats present within the breeding range for climate warming scenarios.
 - To better express the mismatch of forest habitats and suitable climate conditions, we calculated the changes in forest habitats proportions within the projected breeding ranges between climate warming scenarios.

+*We evaluated the effects of change in the distribution of the breeding range on the Bicknell's thrush metapopulation dynamics (metapop effect) using metapopulation capacity*
+We evaluated changes in landscape connectivity using the metapopulation capacity.
+Metapopulation capacity measures persistence of the metapopulation given the spatial configuration of the landscape by integrating effects of dispersal, patch areas and inter-patch distances [@hanski_capacity_2000].
+Dispersal probability was modeled as a decreasing exponential function evaluated for a range of average dispersal distances.

+- Capacity: a quantitive measure of the landscape spatial configuration on metapopulation persistence
+- We compare habitat amount (total area) to capacity to show impact of connectivity on species perception of the landscape configuration
+- dispersal kernel

 <!----
 ### Model structure